 - IV regional anaesthesia – giving IV and applying a tourniquet to an extremity

-When do local anaesthetics stop working?
-When they are absorbed from the tissue they’re applied to and to the plasma.
+The anaesthetic effect stops when the local anaesthetic is absorbed from the tissue they’re applied to into the plasma.
 From this can we gather that the higher the perfusion of the tissue, the shorter the duration of the drug.
 Applying vasoconstrictors together with the anaesthetic can therefore prolong the duration of action.

 The systemic side effects also occur when the anaesthetics are taken up into the plasma.
 Therefore, the shorter the plasma half-life, the fewer systemic side effects.
 Amide type local anaesthetics bind more easily to plasma proteins than ester types, and therefore have fewer systemic side effects.

-Esters are hydrolysed in the plasma and liver by pseudocholinesterase, and amides are metabolised in the liver by P450.
+Esters are hydrolysed in the plasma and liver by pseudocholinesterase while amides are metabolised in the liver by P450.

-Voltage-gated Na+ channels are found everywhere, so when the local anaesthetics are absorbed into the plasma will channels all over the body be affected.
+Voltage-gated Na+ channels are found everywhere, so when the local anaesthetics are absorbed into the plasma channels all over the body can be affected.

 - Sympathetic block -> Bradycardia, hypotension